Current Policy

 Reporting Channels for Employees

-The Student Procedures Officer will be notified by the HR Team if the disclosure is against a student and the allegation will be progressed through the Student Code of Conduct and Disciplinary Regulations.
+The Student Casework Officer will be notified by People & Culture team if the disclosure is against a student and the allegation will be progressed through the Student Code of Conduct and Disciplinary Regulations.

-Any staff member suspecting sexual harassment between a colleague and a student or another stakeholder. is encouraged to report or disclose this to their line manager, or use another appropriate reporting channel as outlined in this policy.
+Any employee suspecting sexual harassment between a colleague and a student or another stakeholder is encouraged to report or disclose this to their line manager or use another appropriate reporting channel as outlined in this policy.

 Investigations into Complaints or Allegations